 TAPinto Holmdel & Colts Neck met to interview the founding team of the first farmstead brewery in Colts Neck; Keri Petracca along with self proclaimed beer nerds, Philip Petracca and Greg Taylor.
 The interview took place at the café inside Delicious Orchards, located right next door to Colts Neck’s historic 125 year old barn situated on 1.75 acres, that is set to be the home of Source Brewing.
 The partners of Source Brewery are taking great pride in their meticulous preservation of the historic barn, an old dairy farm originally built and owned by Benjamin T. Mathews.
 Mathews was born in Colts Neck in 1809, a descendant from one of the original Colts Neck families that settled in Colts Neck in the 1700’s.
 Source Brewing is committed to preserving as much as they can of the original structure, with designs to use the two famous silos as the restrooms for the brewery taproom.

 Source Brewing is dedicated to local agriculture, currently sourcing ingredients from local farms and businesses such as a combined five hundred acre farm in Colts Neck, that will produce requested crops like barley, rye and wheat, local hop farmers, Delicious Orchards, and the Honey Shoppe.
+Delicious Orchards' Chris McDonald comments, "We are very excited to welcome Source Brewing to Colts Neck, it's a beautiful area and we really appreciate that they are going to source ingredients as much as they can from Colts Neck.
+We are also working with them to see what ingredients we can grow for them specifically.
+Maybe we weren't thinking of growing a particular crop but in this case if they can use it, someone can be drinking a great beer and actually looking at the crops growing where the ingredients are sourced from."
 Source Brewing is also interested in collaborating with educators for agricultural programs and are in discussions currently with Rutgers University.
 Something delicious and different is brewing in Colts Neck, and TAPinto is looking forward to the opening planned for fall 2018!

 TAPinto: How did you decide to get into the beer brewing business?